iGame-Lab/PFPOffset/readme.md

 It can be use to calculate the offset result of a mesh.

-This demo only have the code which working in manifold meshes.
+This demo only have the code which working in watertight and manifold meshes.

+If the offset distance is too long, our algorithm will be slower.

 Use the mesh kernel which built by [intelligent visual modeling & simulation lab](https://igame.hdu.edu.cn) in Hangzhou Dianzi University

 This code can be built in Linux and MacOS.

 ## 📄 Dependencies